-Currently three of the major liveaboard yachts cruising the Philippines make trips to Malapascua.
 There are also a number of resorts and hotels there in the 2-3 star range.
 Many of them are equipped with dive shops.
-Otherwise, there are a several quality diving operations nearby.
-This website is a good source for the available options and can arrange booking: Malapascua Island Resorts
+Otherwise, there are several quality diving operations nearby.
+This website is a good source for the available options and can arrange a booking:

 It is suggested to ask your hotel to advise you on arrangements from the airport on Mactan Island to Malapascua.
 They can help organize the most comfortable means.